 Don’t waste your money on that stud finder.
-Try these simple and time tested tricks to find a stud the next time you need to hang something in your old house.
+Try these simple and time tested tricks to find studs in a plaster wall the next time you need to hang something in your old house.
 The third trick is my personal favorite because it never fails!

 #1 Find an Electrical Box